Systems comprising hardware and software form significant elements in many people’s working lives.

 And of course, the specification must exist before the system can be designed and made.
-Even using an Agile methodology, the business or client must define what they want even if the developers use an iterative process to achieve that.
+Even using an Agile methodology, the business or client must define what they want to achieve, even if the developers use an iterative process to achieve that.

 The above discussion assumes that a system specification is one entity with one approach to its realisation.
 UML and more prescriptive approaches like MODAF, the UK military’s architecture framework, show that specification is a series of views.
 Like human characteristics, one can describe a system from many different viewpoints.
 There’s the state transition model, the process model, the data flow model and a host more besides.

 As the specification is elaborated, so the user becomes ever important for it is the user that is afforded the ability to achieve the outcomes that aggregate to these goals.
 Without the user, no such affordance exists.

 Industry expects that the analyst specifies on behalf of the user.
 This is supported by the argument that the user is unable to express what they need in order to secure the business outcomes.
 This rather arrogant argument assumes that only an analyst has the total command of the user’s activities and the current state of art to predict that affordance.

-So it seems that for a rich view, the analyst provides the state of art, the user provides the affordance perspective and management provide the goals.
-Specification is a team effort.
+So it seems that for a rich view, the analyst should provide the state of art, the user should provide the affordance perspective and management should provide the goals.

 This article has argued that a system specification is a political entity.
 It influences the users’ competencies, behaviours, beliefs, attitudes and abilities.
 And the users in turn will influence the policies, processes and outcomes of the system.
 Such influencing is inevitably bi-directional.

-It has argued that without user involvement during specification phases and later in the implementation project, there’s no guarantee of a favourable user reaction when training day comes.
-Users can reject the system and design work-arounds – like the spectrum manager user who insists on calculating the price of spectrum frequencies on a separate Excel spreads sheet – and such reaction reduces management’s intended benefits.
+This article has argued that without user involvement during specification phases and later in the implementation project, there’s no guarantee of a favourable user reaction when training day comes.
+And hence without user involvement, there's no guarantee of those desired returns.

 Surely therefore it must be in everyone’s interests to work with the users, developing them, involving them and having them understand future technology and the benefits it affords?